Dielectric formalism of the 2D uniform electron gas at finite temperatures: Theory

-where $U_D(\mathbf{q})$ is the Fourier transformed Coulomb interaction, $U_{2D}(\mathbf{q})=2\pi e^2/q$, and $G_D(\mathbf{q},i\omega_\ell)$ is the dynamic local field correction (LFC) which incorporates Pauli exchange, quantum diffraction, and Coulomb correlation effects beyond the mean field description~\cite{Kugler1975}.
+where $U_D(\mathbf{q})$ is the Fourier transformed Coulomb interaction, $U_{2D}(\mathbf{q})=2\pi e^2/q$, and $G_D(\mathbf{q},i\omega_\ell)$ is the dynamic local field correction (LFC) in Matsubara space, which incorporates Pauli exchange, quantum diffraction, and correlation effects beyond the mean field description~\cite{Kugler1975}.
 Evidently, setting $G_D(\mathbf{q},i\omega_\ell)=0$ recovers the RPA, i.e., mean field.
 Third, the functional relation between the LFC and SSF

 Combining Eqs.(\ref{eq:SSF},\ref{eq:DRF},\ref{eq:LFC-SSF}), we obtain the functional relation

 This allows the determination of the SSF in an iterative fashion.